Largemouth Bass Fishing: Must-Have Effortless Weed Tips

 Spawn and Post-Spawn

-During the spawn, bass may hold around shallower cover with clear access to beds and nearby feeding water.
-They often use logs, dock supports, and weed edges as protective landmarks.
-Precision matters here, as repeated noise or sloppy casts can reduce interest quickly.
+During the spawn, bass may hold around shallow cover with clear access to beds and nearby feeding water.
+They often use logs, dock supports, and weed edges as landmarks.

-After spawning, bass may remain close to cover while recovering.
-They may not chase aggressively, which makes softer presentations and slower falls especially useful.
+Precision matters here.
+Repeated noise or sloppy casts can reduce interest quickly.
+After spawning, bass may remain near cover while recovering, which makes softer presentations and slower falls especially useful.

 Summer